diego-ssc/music_player/README.md

 # Setup

-Run
+Run, in the root directory:
 ```plaintext
 meson build
 ```
-in the root directory.

-Then
+Then, to compile the program:
 ```plaintext
 meson compile -C build/
 ```
-to compile the program.

 # Usage
-Run
+Run, in the root directory:
 ```plaintext
 ./build/music_player
 ```
-in the root directory.

 A window will pop up.
 Three buttons will be available to trigger.